Air Products and Chemicals (APD)

 - Air Products and Chemicals has shown minimal share repurchase activity from fiscal years ending September 2020 to 2024, with a median buyback yield of 0.0%.

-- The company aims to initiate share buybacks over the next 12-18 months as it anticipates becoming cash flow positive.
+- The company expects to increase its return of capital to shareholders through potential share repurchases over the next 12-18 months, as capital expenditures moderate and it anticipates becoming cash flow positive.

 Outbound Investments

-- In July 2020, Air Products, ACWA Power, and NEOM formed a joint venture for a $5 billion world-scale green hydrogen-based ammonia production facility in Saudi Arabia, with Air Products' estimated total investment being approximately $3.7 billion.
+- In July 2020, Air Products, ACWA Power, and NEOM formed a joint venture for a $5 billion green hydrogen-based ammonia production facility in Saudi Arabia, with Air Products' estimated total investment being approximately $3.7 billion.

 Capital Expenditures

 - Air Products' capital expenditures were approximately $5.2 billion in both fiscal years 2023 and 2024.
+The company forecasts capital expenditures of around $5.0 billion for fiscal year 2025 and approximately $4.0 billion for fiscal year 2026.

 Latest Trefis Analyses